Bulletin E-3407: How to Motivate Your Lender to Say, “Yes”DOWNLOAD FILE

 How can you provide assurance to the lender?
 MSU Extension suggests that the best place to start is by understanding the parts of the loan process and what the lender wants to see.
 Download the latest bulletin in the Beginning Farmers DEMaND (Developing and Educating Managers and New Decision-makers) series today to begin learning how to motivate your lender to say "yes" to your loan request.

-Be sure to also check out additional bulletins in this series on the MSU Extension Farm Management website, located in the Resources section.
+Be sure to also check out additional bulletins in this series on the MSU Extension Farm Management website, located on the Beginning Farmers DEMaND Series page.